Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Make sure you give them a weapon, ammo, and aid.

 - **Companion Healing - How do I heal my companions?**
   - Companions heal in the same ways as the player does.
-Give them aid, pay the doctor for healing services, or sleep.
+Give them aid, pay the doctor for healing services (the doctor will stitch them up while they stitch you up), or sleep (they'll sleep when you sleep).

 - **Companion Recruitment - Why cant I recruit ___ companion?**
   - The recruitment of companions is dependent on the player's charisma.
 The formula is `Charisma / 2, rounded down = x`, where `x=The number of companions that can be recruited simultaneously`.
 For example: with a charisma of 7, `7/2=3.5`, `3.5 rounded down=3`, thus the player can recruit 3 followers.